Published on August 18th, 2015 | by Ruben3

 Terroir can be defined as the combination of micro-climatic elements that have an influence on the grapes and therefore the resulting wine.
 The composition of the soil, altitude, proximity to the sea, orientation of the vineyard, exposure to winds, local yeast populations… as well as viticultural decisions that are related to this, like planting and pruning methods, moment of harvest, etc.

 When we talk about terroir in sherry, there is of course the importance of the Albariza soil and the general location close to the sea which sets it apart from most other wine regions in the world.
 However when we go into more detail, we have to talk about Pagos.
-Pago is a Spanish word usually translated as vineyard, but that’s incorrect.
+Pago is a Spanish word often translated as vineyard, but that’s incorrect.
 There are multiple vineyards or viñas in one pago – they can have different owners but with similar characteristics, so it’s better to name it a vineyard district or vineyard cluster.
+Each pago produces grapes with distinctive features.

 Every single pago has a unique fingerprint that can shine through in the resulting wine

-For the Jerez area these are Macharnudo (an area that was already planted with grapes some 3000 years ago – the best proof of its quality), Carrascal and Añina.
+For the Jerez area the most renowned pagos are Macharnudo (an area that was already planted with grapes some 3000 years ago – the best proof of its quality), Carrascal and Añina.
 For Sanlúcar, the most important name is Miraflores.
-For El Puerto de Santa María, these are Balbaina and Los Tercios.
-These classic pagos were first listed around 1868 in a brochure on the viticulture of Jerez by Diego Parada y Barreto and a shortly after in a book by Henry Vizetelly.
+Around El Puerto de Santa María, these are Balbaina and Los Tercios.
+These classic pagos were first listed around 1868 in a brochure by Diego Parada y Barreto and a shortly after in a book by Henry Vizetelly.
 Their association of certain pagos with higher quality caused an important increase of single-vineyard wines and consumers looking for wines from specific pagos.

-A great resource is also the Plano parcelario del término de Jerez, or the parcel map of Jerez.
-The version drawn in 1904 can be found online in a digital version.
+A great resource is the Plano parcelario del término de Jerez, or the parcel map of Jerez.
+The version drawn in 1904 can be found online in a digital version (I’ve noticed it is sometimes unavailable).

 Fino vs. Manzanilla